-After 40 years and 20 plus albums Jerry Lawson, original lead singer, arranger and producer of the legendary a cappella group The Persuasions has moved on.
-The man who led the celebrated quintet – and recorded and toured with numerous artists such as Stevie Wonder, Ray Charles, Liza Minnelli, Joni Mitchell and Frank Zappa – is heading in many new directions.
-“Since leaving The Persuasions I’ve been performing and recording the tunes I love accompanied by first rate musicians.
-Jazz Standards, traditional Soul, Rhythm & Blues, Country and many beautiful songs that deserve nothing less than a full orchestra.”
+After 40 years and 20 plus albums Jerry Lawson, original lead singer, arranger and producer of the legendary a cappella group The Persuasions moved on.
+The man who led the celebrated quintet – and recorded and toured with numerous artists such as Stevie Wonder, Ray Charles, Liza Minnelli, Joni Mitchell and Frank Zappa headed in many new directions in 2003.
+After leaving The Persuasions he performed and recorded tunes he loved while accompanied by first rate musicians.
+Jazz Standards, traditional Soul, Rhythm & Blues, Country and many beautiful songs that deserve nothing less than a full orchestra.

 Anyone who has been privileged to experience The Persuasions knows that their signature sound was defined by Lawson’s sweet and smoky baritone.
 As music writer Rip Rense put it: “By any fair measure Lawson is really one of the best singers of the last fifty years—up there with Sam Cooke, David Ruffin, Brook Benton, Jerry Butler, Roy Hamilton & Nat King Cole.”
 In 2003 after decades of preserving the dying art and recording twenty five a cappella albums Jerry left the group ending their 40 year run.
 He thought he was through with a cappella.
 Big Bands and orchestras beckoned.
 He began preparing to record an album of standards with The Moscow Philharmonic when fate revealed other plans.
 Along came a San Francisco based a cappella group who honed their skills from years of studying, you guessed it, Jerry’s vocal arrangements with The Persuasions.
 When they sang their version of The Mills Brothers’ Paper Doll for him that was it, he was sold and Jerry Lawson & Talk of the Town were born.
 You can see them here being featured on NBC TV.
 But of all of Jerry’s performances with Talk of the Town this was particularly special to him.
 Another highlight was when Rod Stewart asked Jerry to sing the lead with him on Curtis Mayfield’s People Get Ready on the internationally televised fundraiser for the survivors of Hurricane Katrina.